Crew Dragon Demo-2: Undocking and return

-Post-flight analysis of the Dragon's heat shield revealed higher than expected erosion, at four points where the capsule bolts to the trunk of the vehicle using tension ties.
-SpaceX stated that the erosion was likely caused by air flow phenomena that were not expected to occur around the ties.
-The heat shield design was changed to include more erosion resistant materials at the ties.
+Post-flight analysis of the Dragon's heat shield revealed higher-than-expected erosion at four points where the capsule bolts to the trunk of the vehicle using tension ties.
+SpaceX stated that the erosion was likely caused by airflow phenomena that were not expected to occur around the ties.
+The heat shield design was changed to include more erosion-resistant materials at the ties.
 One of four ties was noted to have deep erosion.
-Though it could not be determined why this was not seen during SpaceX Demo-1, Hans Koenigsmann speculated that it may be related to different mass and trajectory flown by the spacecraft.
+Though it could not be determined why this was not seen during SpaceX Demo-1, Hans Koenigsmann speculated that it may be related to different masses and trajectories flown by the spacecraft.
 In addition, SpaceX noted that the parachutes were deployed lower than expected, but still within the allowable range.
 To address the issue, the instrument used to measure barometric pressure which determines altitude was replaced.